yasinkutuk/yasinkutuk.github.io/_pages/cv.md

 Education
 ======
-{% comment %} * B.A. in Philosophy, Ankara University, 2007
+{% comment %}
+* B.A. in Philosophy, Ankara University, 2007
-% * B.A. in Business Administration, Marmara University, 2023
+* B.A. in Business Administration, Marmara University, 2003, 2023
-% * M.S. in Economics, Istanbul Technical University, 2011
+* M.A. in Economics, Istanbul Technical University, 2011
 {% endcomment %}
 * Ph.D. in Economics, Istanbul Technical University, 2019